diego81b/Thothix/scripts/README.md

 ✅ **Documentation accuracy** - README matches actual available scripts ✅ **Easier onboarding** - New developers have fewer tools to learn

+## Conclusion

-**The scripts directory is now clean, focused, and maintainable! 🎉**
+The scripts directory is now clean, focused, and maintainable! 🎉